Anushka7310/Sentimental-Analysis/README.md

 # Sentimental-Analysis

- * Aim of this aim of this project is to build a sentiment analysis model which will allow us to categorize words based on their sentiments, that is whether they are positive, negative and also the magnitude of it.
+ * Aim of this project is to build a sentiment analysis model which will allow us to categorize words based on their sentiments, that is whether they are positive, negative and also the magnitude of it.

 ** Explanation**